Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/materialized-views/idempotent_inserts_mv.md

 ## Why inserts into materialized views are not idempotent?

-ClickHouse still does not have transactions.
+ClickHouse® still does not have transactions.
 They will be implemented around 2022Q2.

 Because of ClickHouse materialized view is a trigger.
 And an insert into a table and an insert into a subordinate materialized view it's two different inserts so they are not atomic alltogether.